NaluKit/nalu/etc/wiki/08.-Eventbus.md

 ### Event Firing

-The event bis is injected in every Nalu controller, filter, loader and handler.
+The event bus is injected in every Nalu controller, filter, loader and handler.
 To fire an event, use:

 ```java
 this.eventBus.fireEvent(new MyEvent());